-The Balance’s Affluent Millennial Money Study found that 86% of affluent millennials consider being debt-free as a marker of personal success, yet 88% report holding debt and 50% don’t pay off their credit card bills each month.
+The Balance’s Affluent Millennial Money Study found that 86% of affluent millennials consider being debt-free a marker of personal success, yet 88% report holding debt, and 50% don’t pay off their credit card bills each month.

-Due to the volume of debt across categories, affluent millennials report spending an average of over 17% of their take-home pay on debt repayment, coming in second only to fixed expenses like rent, utilities, and food.
+Due to the volume of debt across categories, affluent millennials report spending an average of more than 17% of their take-home pay on debt repayment, coming in second only to fixed expenses such as rent, utilities, and food.

 Paying Down Debt Isn’t the Highest Priority

-Surprisingly, when asked to identify their financial priorities, debt repayment comes in sixth in the list of top financial priorities for affluent millennials, specifically:
+Surprisingly, when asked to identify their financial priorities, debt repayment comes in sixth on the list of top financial priorities for affluent millennials, specifically:

 - Paying bills (88%)

 - Being responsible with the money they have (85%)

 - Paying off debt (77%)

 Nearly one-third of affluent millennials report that financial insecurity causes them to avoid socializing, and fear they will never have a job that provides financial security.

 According to the survey, however, not all types of debt correlate to increased anxiety.
 Financially confident respondents are more likely to carry debt such as a mortgage, while those who are anxious are more prone to carrying a credit card, student loan, and medical debt.